mcellteam/cellblender_tutorials/irrev_rev_uni_bi.rst

     plt.show()

-Reverisble Unimolecular Reaction
+Reversible Unimolecular Reaction
 =====================================================

+Continuing with our study of simple reaction kinetics using MCell we will not study reversible uni-molecular reactions, both under equilibrium conditions.

 Non-Equilibrium
 -----------------------------------------------------

 Here we will simulate the reversible reaction A :math:`\leftrightarrow` B with rate constants k1 and k2 starting from non-equilibrium initial conditions (only A present at time 0).

 Start Blender.
 Load the **rev_uni_nonequil.blend** file in the **rev_uni/nonequil** directory.
 Several CellBlender properties have already been applied.
 We will now export these mdls.
 Under **CellBlender Project Settings**, select **Export CellBlender Project**.
 Navigate to **rev_uni/nonequil** and select **Set Project Directory**.
 Set the **Project Base** to **rev_uni_nonequil**.
 Then hit **Export CellBlender Project**, navigate to same directory as before, and hit **Export MCell MDL**.